mckset/Navify/README.md

 - MPV
 - Youtube-dl
 - Socat
-- Spotify developer app - must be setup by user (https://developer.spotify.com/documentation/web-api/quick-start/#:~:text=To%20do%20that%2C%20simply%20sign%20up%20at%20www.spotify.com.,complete%20your%20account%20set%20up.%20Register%20Your%20Application)
+- Spotify developer app - must be setup by the user (https://developer.spotify.com/documentation/web-api/quick-start/#:~:text=To%20do%20that%2C%20simply%20sign%20up%20at%20www.spotify.com.,complete%20your%20account%20set%20up.%20Register%20Your%20Application)

 Features
 --------